-Height requirements for multi-family attached product shall be those set forth in the associated specific City zoning approval or in Title 19 of the City of Henderson Development Code, excepting those areas where a maximum ridgeline of 45' will reduce overall site disturbance, subject to City of Hendersonapproval.
+Height requirements for multi-family attached product shall be those set forth in Section 19.6.2.c(9) of the City of Henderson Development Code, excepting those areas where a maximum ridgeline of 45' will reduce overall site disturbance, subject to City of Henderson-approval.
 All height limitation criteria form the basis of general massing only.
-For example, it is expected that all elevations will not only take advantage of the view from within the residence but will also provide pleasant views from all surrounding areas, as well.
+For example, it is expected that all elevations will not only take advantage of the view from within the residence, but will also provide pleasant views from all surrounding areas, as well.
 All side and rear elevations should be articulated to break up the facade into smaller elements, as well as adding the richness of shade and shadow.
 Large blank walls will not be allowed.
 Failure to provide adequate articulation and richness may be grounds for rejection of the design by the Design Review Committee.